ro-msg-aws-training/resources/src/index.md

 If no level is specified, it is 100.

 **In addition to the information specified here or linked to from here, you can always check the [AWS FAQ of any service](https://aws.amazon.com/faqs/).
-It usually goes into great detail and is self contained.**
+It usually goes into great detail and is self-contained**

 **Also, before proceeding to develop your product, consult the [AWS reference architectures](https://aws.amazon.com/architecture/?solutions-all.sort-by=item.additionalFields.sortDate&solutions-all.sort-order=desc&whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&reference-architecture.sort-by=item.additionalFields.sortDate&reference-architecture.sort-order=desc).**